muldjord/skyscraper/ARTWORK.md

 # Artwork look and effects
 Skyscraper allows you to fully customize how you want the final frontend artwork to appear.
-Each piece of artwork can be composited of one or more of the other artwork resources.
-And you can even apply effects to them.
+Each piece of artwork can be composited of one or more of the other artwork resources and you can even apply effects to them.
 Read on for a full description on how to do this.

 ## Where all the magic happens
-All artwork rendering is currently handled by the xml file located at '~/.skyscraper/artwork.xml'.
+All artwork rendering is currently handled by the xml file located at '`~/.skyscraper/artwork.xml`'.
 An example could look something like this:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <artwork>